![]() |

 The system will respond with a '-' character.

-Type: w (press enter) - This writes the changes to disc.
+Type: w (press enter) - This writes the changes to disk.

 Type: q (press enter) - This quits the debug program.